-As said in Section 1, the legs and wheels will be locked throughout most of rover assembly integration and testing (AIT), as well as the integration on the spacecraft in Japan and the cruise phase.
-It is thus important to define a test sequence that confirms the locomotion health as well as possible in this configuration without external motion of the legs or wheels.
-To that end, the health check (HC) sequence is defined in detail in [5].
+As said in Section 1, the legs and wheels will be locked throughout most of rover AIT, as well as the integration on the spacecraft in Japan and the cruise phase.
+It is thus important to define a test sequence that confirms the locomotion health as good as possible in this configuration without external motion of the legs or wheels.
+To that end, the health check (HC) sequence is defined in detail in [7].
 It is executed before and after each test campaign and sometimes during the tests in order to detect issues as early as possible and implement corrective methods if required.
 The full HC consists of the following steps:

+• Power-up the E-Box and establish the spacewire link be-

+tween E-Box and OBC.

-- Power-up the E-Box and establish the spacewire link between E-Box and on-board computer (OBC). - Passive HC: Progressive switch-on of components (e.g. gyroscope, motor inverters, hall sensors, phase current measurement) to test them and locate potential short circuits. - Active HC: Actuators are moved by 6 increments back and forth to confirm commutation and hall sensor function. - Power-off
+• Passive HC: Progressive switch-on of components (e.g. gyroscope, motor inverters, hall sensors, phase current measurement) to test them and locate potential short circuits.

+• Active HC: Actuators are moved by 6 increments back and forth to confirm commutation and hall sensor function.

+• Power-off